jdrichardsappacad/react-2021/week-14/practices/12-react-forms/README.md

   value={name}
 />
 ```

-Remember that when an event is raised, the associated event handler method is
-called and passed an instance of `event` object type.
-A reference to the element
+Remember that when an event is raised, the associated event handler method is called and passed an instance of the event object.
-that raised the event is available through the `event` object's `target`
+A reference to the element that raised the event is available through the event object's target property.
-property.
-Using the reference to the form field element, you can retrieve the
-current value as the `value` property on the `target` object.
+Using the reference to the form field element, you can retrieve the current value as the value property on the target object.

 Use the same approach to add an `onChange` event handler to the "Email" and
 "Phone" form fields gives you this: